kyle-tennison/notes/lecture notes/ME-2016 (python)/Exam 2 Study.md

 # Exam 2 Study

-"If something is third-order accurate, you need to know why it's third order accurate."
+"If something is third-order accurate, you need to know why it's third-order accurate."

-Recommends brushing up on calculus
+I recommend brushing up on calculus.